-Graduates can model processes, describe them textually and draw them with the software tool ARIS Express.
-Graduates are capable to name the essential features of process management and describe the procedure for process analysis.
+Students can model processes, describe them textually and draw them with the software tool ARIS Express.
+Graduates are capable of naming the essential features of process management and describing the procedure for process analysis.
 They are equipped to identify potential for process improvement from a management perspective.
-They can describe and design the contribution of integrated process management to sustainable corporate development
+They can describe and design the contribution of integrated process management to sustainable corporate development.

-Graduates can reflect the significance of business process management, record and visualise processes independently and identify starting points for optimising them.
-They recognise challenges, identify problems in international supply chains and can discuss starting points for a digitalisation of processes.
+Students can reflect the significance of business process management, record and visualize processes independently and identify starting points for optimizing them.
+They recognize challenges, identify problems in international supply chains and can discuss starting points for a digitalization of processes.

-Graduates can understand and discuss processes without being process owners, detect weaknesses and offer mutual assistance.
+Students can understand and discuss processes without being process owners, detect weaknesses and offer mutual assistance.

-Graduates are also able to evaluate processes based on their business significance and their impact on digitalisation for the company.
+Students are also able to evaluate processes based on their business significance and their impact on digitalization for the company.
 They can design processes independently without losing focus on the essentiality of process management.